 Chaos Angel Spanner — Book 1: Rock City Blues

-Chapter 1: Spanner in the Works (Final Revision)
+Chapter 15: Start the Violence (Final Revision)

-Chapter 1: Spanner in the Works (Final Revision)
+Chapter 15: Start the Violence (Final Revision)

 Table of Contents:

 - The Calm Before the Storm (August 30, 2011, Final Revision 1/11/13)

 - The Ingathering (August 31, 2011, Final Revision 1/14/13)

 - Invocation of the Nation (September 1, 2011, Final Revision 1/16/13)

 - Epiphany of the God-King (September 2, 2011, Final Revision 1/18/13)